vyommalhotra/bencode_encoder_decoder/README.md

-# torrent_client
+# Bencode Encoder/Decoder
-A lightweight C# BitTorrent client
+A lightweight C# Bencode Encoder/Decoder.
+Bencode is a standard encoding used in peer-to-peer file sharing such as torrents.